 (© Arthur Griffin Courtesy of the Griffin Museum of Photography.
 Photograph may not be reproduced in any form per the copyright holder.
 All rights reserved.)

 Photojournalist Rosemary Gilliat Eaton travelled to Canada’s eastern Arctic in 1960, stopping that August in what was then Frobisher Bay, N.W.T. — today’s Iqaluit, Nunavut.
-Someone she met there was a boy named Moosa (her notes also refer to him as Mosha, Moshah, and Mosher), seen here in his Leaf warms, preparing polar bear meat for a stew.
+Someone she met there was an Inuk boy named Mosha (her notes also refer to him as Moosa, Moshah, and Mosher), seen here in Toronto blue, preparing polar bear meat for a stew.
+As Paul Seesequasis has noted, the northern Leafs enthusiast grew up to be filmmaker Mosha Michael.

 British-born in 1919, Eaton settled in Canada, in Ottawa; later she went to Nova Scotia, making her home in a community that may not then have been much on the national hockey map but is now: Cole Harbour.
 She died in 2004.
 The archive of her life’s work runs to 100,000 images, most of which are divided between Library and Archives Canada in Ottawa and the Cole Harbour Heritage Farm Museum.